 Worthing is a vibrant West Sussex coastal town just west of Brighton.
 It has the wonderful South Downs just to the north and looks out over miles of beach and sea.
 It’s also a town that has a long and interesting history, diverse architecture, and a thriving business and cultural scene, all of which make it a great place for a visit.
-So, if you’re heading south for the day, a weekend or a holiday here are just some of the best things to do in Worthing.
+So, if you’re heading south for the day, a weekend or a holiday, here are just some of the best things to do in Worthing.

 The Pier and the Lido

-At the land end of the Pier are Pavilion Theatre and Pavilion Atrium Bar whilst on the Pier itself is an amusement arcade in the middle and the South Pavilion at the end.
+At the land end of the Pier are the Pavilion Theatre and Pavilion Atrium Bar whilst on the Pier itself is an amusement arcade in the middle and the South Pavilion at the end.
 The South Pavilion has been many things over the years but is now a rather stylish café.
 In between the Pavilion and the amusement arcade you’ll find Art on the Pier, an outdoor gallery that showcases a range of different work by local artists, community art groups, art students and children.
-It changes annually and is very eye-catching.
+It is very eye-catching.

 Museums, galleries, theatres and the arts

 Worthing has a thriving cultural scene and is home to Worthing Theatres and Museums.
-This is an arts and heritage charity that consists of the Connaught Theatre, Studio and Cinema, Pavilion Theatre, Assembly Hall, and the Museum and Gallery all of which means whether you’re after history, music, dance, exhibitions, film or art, there is likely to be something for you.
+This is an arts and heritage charity that consists of the Connaught Theatre, Studio and Cinema, Pavilion Theatre, Assembly Hall, and the Museum and Gallery, all of which means whether you’re after history, music, dance, exhibitions, film or art, there is likely to be something for you.

 Worthing beach

+Worthing beach stretches east and west of the Pier for several kilometres with long stretches of promenade, beach huts, seafront cafés, and even the occasional Worthing Gin van!
 It’s a gently sloping beach with a mix of sand and shingle, and at low tide, there are vast stretches to explore and great rock pooling to be had.
 Alternatively, walk all the way to Goring, Ferring, and beyond, or try your hand at fishing, windsurfing or swimming (if safe to do so).

 The festival scene